chuanconggao/extratools/README.md

 - While `toolz` and others target basic scenarios, many tools in this library target more advanced and complete scenarios.

+- A few useful CLI tools for respective functions are also installed.
+They are named as `extratools-[funcname]`.

 This library is under active development, and new functions will be added on regular basis.

 - Any idea or contribution is highly welcome.